cosmos/cosmos-sdk/x/authz/spec/03_services.md

 ## Revoke

-An grant can be removed with `MsgRevoke` message.
+A grant can be removed with `MsgRevoke` message.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.43.0-beta1/proto/cosmos/authz/v1beta1/tx.proto#L60-L64

 This message is expected to fail if:

-- both granter & grantee have same address.
+- both granter and grantee have the same address.
 - provided `MsgTypeUrl` is empty.

 ## Exec